-The Commission is required to biannually evaluate the impact of the RPS on the rates and revenue requirements of electric providers, and compare that impact with the impact that would have occurred if renewable energy practices of electric providers were subject to market forces in the absence of the requirements of the RPS.
-The Commission’s report for 2012 is available in docket
+196.378(4r) requires the Commission to biennially evaluate the impact of the RPS on the rates and revenue requirements of electric providers, and compare that impact with the impact that would have occurred if renewable energy practices of electric providers were subject to market forces in the absence of the requirements of the RPS.

 The Commission evaluates electric provider compliance with the RPS annually.
 Electric providers must file information demonstrating their compliance for each compliance year by April 15 of the following year.
 Electric providers use the

 Midwest Renewable Energy Tracking System to demonstrate RPS compliance.